The Georgia Promise Scholarship Program was created through Senate Bill 233 and signed into law in 2024.

 To qualify for the Georgia Promise Scholarship:

 - Students must reside in the attendance zone of a low-performing public school, as designated by the state.
+(If you reside in the attendance zone of at least one school, you meet the attendance zone eligibility requirement.)
+It is not based upon the public school the student attends.

 - Students must have attended a Georgia public school for the full school year prior to application.